- Table of Contents

 In B2B transactions, decisions are rarely made by a single individual.
 A buying committee, often comprising professionals from various departments, collaborates to evaluate options and make informed choices.
 Here, brand awareness serves as a unifying factor.

 Consider a company looking to adopt a new project management software.
-The IT department may prioritize technical specifications, while the finance team emphasizes cost-efficiency.
+The IT department may prioritize technical specifications, while the finance team emphasizes cost efficiency.
 Brand awareness helps ensure that your brand is in the consideration set across these diverse perspectives.
-When members of the buying committee have a positive association with your brand, it can bridge gaps and facilitate consensus, ultimately expediting the decision-making process.
+When buying committee members have a positive association with your brand, it can bridge gaps and facilitate consensus, ultimately expediting the decision-making process.

 Influencing the Long Game